adam-os/Vanity-Number-Project/README.md

 Lambda Function:
 I was able to run a complete function with the code written whilst also transferring the output 'VNumber' into a key/value DynamoDB table.
-Furthermore, I established a connection between the function and my call flow line number in Amazon Connect.
+Furthermore, I established a connection between the function and my contract flow line number in Amazon Connect.
 Initially, I was prevented from running the function due to access denial to DynamoDB.
 I had to access IAM and assign a DynamoDB role to the Lambda function.

 Amazon Connect:
-I managed to create a call flow which relayed an automated voice message.
+I managed to create a contract flow which relayed an automated voice message.
 It is supposed to relay the vanity number of the incoming caller (variable labelled "VNumber").
 Number: +442080686657
 If I had more time I would:
 1) Incorporate a method of relaying the vanity number back to the caller.
-2) Add some extra features to the call flow to increase the complexity.
+2) Add some extra features to the contract flow to increase the complexity.